KSriki/resume_game/README.md

 Resume game is a proof of concept project for formatting resumes in a webpage using standard CSS templates.

-* Ruby version: 2.3.3
+* Ruby version: 2.6.1

 * Database initialization

-- Run the console command `rake db:setup` to create the database and populate it with seed data before use.
+- Run the console command `rake db:setup` (alternatively substitute with `rails db:setup`)to create the database and populate it with seed data before use.
 Failure to seed data will result in absent dropdown forms during resume creation `/users/:id/resume_form`

-* How to run the test suite

-- Run the console command `spec _____`

 # User Specs